xksteven/xksteven.github.io/resources/CV.md

 ### Research Interests

-My current research in computer science is in the field of computer vision.
-For the years of 2016-2017 I have worked on generative models, specifically GANs.
-I have begun investigation into reinforcement learning techniques and their applications into computer vision.
-My research focuses on the uses of machine learning.
+My primary area of focus has been within computer vision.
+For the years of 2015-2017, I have worked on generative models, specifically GANs.
+I have since begun exploring techniques to make models more robust.
+The majority of my research focuses on applications of machine learning.

 ------